idling-mind/flowfunc/README.md

 come with a default control.
 They are `int`, `float`, `str`, `bool`, `color`, `time`, `date`, `month`, `week`.
 Some of these are not standard python types and hence, you cannot use them in type annotation directly.
 If you want to use type annotation, create a custom type with these names.
+In future, the plan is to create some kind of interface to make this process easier and also make more controls available.

 A default set of ports are automatically created when the nodes are processed from python functions. `Port` object is also a pydantic object.